GegeKang/AI-Powered-UC-Davis-Students-Study-Buddy-Chatbot/README.md

 ### How We Built the Model:

 1. **Training Dataset**:
-   - A custom `d3.txt` file containing UC Davis locations, study spaces, restaurants, and entertainment spots.
+   - A custom `ucdavis_data.txt` file containing UC Davis locations, study spaces, restaurants, and entertainment spots.
 2. **Fine-tuning**:
    - Using Hugging Face's `distilgpt2` model via PyTorch + Transformers library.
    - Trained locally for 40 epochs on an Apple Silicon MacBook (M1/M2) with MPS acceleration.